 Toluene Selective Disproportionation – The PX Plus™ Process selectively disproportionates toluene to produce benzene and xylenes with near 90% para-xylene content, significantly above the equilibrium.

-Extractive Distillation – The UOP ED Sulfolane™ process extracts benzene and toluene from the reformate using an extractive distillation flow scheme.
+Aromatics Extraction – The UOP ED Sulfolane™ processextracts benzene and toluene from the reformate using an extractive distillation flow scheme.

-Beyond individual process units, UOP helps our customer to find success with customized, integrated solutions for either a new complex or an expansion.
+Beyond individual process units, UOP helps its customers succeed with customized, integrated solutions for new and existing complexes.
 Effective integration insures maximum feedstock utilization, heat integration, and operability.

 New options for aromatic ring creation